re-framejs/re-framejs/docs/Interceptors.md

 And some Interceptor factories (functions that return Interceptors):
   - __enrich__:  perform additional computations (validations?), after the handler has run.
 More derived data flowing.
   - __after__: perform side effects, after a handler has run.
-Eg: use it to report if the data in `app-db` matches a schema.
+Eg: use it to report if the data in `appDb` matches a schema.
   - __path__:  a convenience.
 Simplifies our handlers.
 Acts almost like `update-in`.

 In addition, [a Library like re-frame-undo](https://github.com/Day8/re-frame-undo) provides an Interceptor